Skip to main content

 • After verifying that the test badges are printing the way you want, start printing staff badges.

 • Have staff practice opening the Onsite App’s settings and refreshing the data.
+This is necessary to update badge design and attendee information changes and corrections made in the Webex Events platform.

 • If you're using a distributed check-in where staff operate the iPads or iPhones instead of the attendees, rehearse the check-in process with all staff.